adrian-gadient/fuji-recipe-tagger/README.md

-**The solution:** This repository provides a simple workflow to use code to **automatically identify** Fujifilm recipes and **store** them directly in your pictures’ metadata — making the process fast and effortless.
-The only effort for users is to create a list with all their recipes.
+**The solution:** This repository provides a simple workflow to use code to **automatically identify** Fujifilm recipes and **store** them directly in your pictures’ metadata — making the process fast and effortless even for many photos.
+The only effort is to create a list with all their recipes.
 The scripts are completely free to use and open source.

 ## Prerequisites